Ravens' top-ranked defense is on verge of history, both good and bad

 It is not rare for a defense to finish the regular season No. 1 in scoring and total defense; six have done it in the past decade.

 It is rare, however, for such an elite unit to not even advance to the postseason.
 Since 2009, only the 2012 Pittsburgh Steelers and 2010 San Diego Chargers have finished with the No. 1 total defense and not made it to the playoffs.
 In the NFL’s modern era, a period that dates to 1970, only the 1977 Atlanta Falcons have finished with the league’s best scoring defense and not qualified.
+(Those Falcons finished second best in total defense.)

 January football has tended to reward teams like the Ravens recently.
 The 2017 Minnesota Vikings, 2014 and 2013 Seattle Seahawks, 2009 New York Jets and 2008 Pittsburgh Steelers, all of whom finished atop the NFL in the two defensive categories, advanced to at least their conference championship game.
 The 2013 Seahawks and 2008 Steelers won the Super Bowl that season.